(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Whether you use TransferWise or Revolut, this travel card will be an essential part of your credit card strategy.
 Indeed, saving on currency exchange fees is the single thing that will save you the most money on your credit card fees!

-However, nothing prevents you to use two different cards.
+However, nothing prevents you from using two different cards.
 As I pointed out earlier, if you want to minimize the fees to a maximum, you will need both cards.
 For instance, you could use Revolut for most currencies and TransferWise for exotic currencies.

 And do not forget: do not use either TransferWise or Revolut for your default currency!
 Indeed, you need to use your local credit card for that.
 That way, you will accumulate some cashback.
 These two services are only good for money transfers involving two different currency.